“Everything has beauty if you look close enough, even slime mould”

 Here’s a bit about my art:

-It feels almost magical that by putting seemingly plain objects together, like pens and paper a new thing is created that wasn’t in existence before, that came from my mind and my hand.
+In simplistic terms it feels almost magical to me that by putting seemingly plain objects together, like pens and paper a new thing is created that wasn’t in existence before, that came from my mind and my hand in response to my feelings about nature.
 I find this exciting and extremely satisfying and always look forward to seeing what comes next.

-I started drawing this way in 2019 when I longed for a personal form of art therapy, a time to immerse myself, relax and escape.
+Its my art therapy!
 The repetitive immersive process offers me complete escape, I find it meditative and calming, almost hypnotic.
 It helps quiet my overthinking mind, the perfect antidote for the stresses of life.

-Around this time I discovered the work of Ernst Haeckel by chance after finding a selection of his prints in a second hand shop (this was before they were popular and sold everywhere).
-I thought his detailed illustrations of the natural world were incredibly beautiful (thats when I discovered slime mould).
+In 2019 I discovered the work of Ernst Haeckel by chance after finding a selection of his prints in a second hand shop (this was long before they were popular and sold everywhere).
+I thought his detailed illustrations of the natural world were incredibly beautiful (thats when I discovered the beauty of slime mould).
 This ignited my curiosity into looking at the natural world close up.
-These prints now hang in my bathroom.

 This took me on a deep dive into the world of plant cell micrographs and I was hooked.
-I felt an immediate connection to the shapes and patterns and the colours used were so uplifting.
-I was excited to find something so beautiful hidden in the natural world unseen by the naked eye.
+I felt an immediate connection and became fascinated by the complex and intricate patterns in nature. to the shapes and patterns and the colours used were so uplifting.
+I was excited to find something so beautiful hidden beneath the surface in the natural world unseen by the naked eye.

 A selection of my drawings have been featured in ‘The Women in Art’ exhibition at The Aspex Gallery in Portsmouth ‘24, The May '25 edition of ‘Artist Close Up’ contemporary art magazine, Long Listed for the VAA Open 2025 and Shortlisted for the VAA Art500 INTERNATIONAL ‘25.

-I’m continuing to build my collection for private sales and future exhibitions and am excited about producing large scale statement pieces.
+I’m concentrating on building my collection for private sales and future exhibitions and am excited about producing large scale statement pieces.
+I will be exhibiting a selection of landscapes at the Petersfield Arts & Crafts Society Summer Exhibition.

 …and a bit about me

 My first love was nature!
-I was born in The New Forest, Hampshire (UK) and spent my early years climbing trees, examining bugs up close and exploring the ancient forest through the gate at the end of my garden or beach combing for shells at local sea shores.
+I was born in The New Forest, Hampshire (UK) and spent my early years climbing trees, examining bugs close-up and exploring the ancient forest through the gate at the end of my garden or beach combing for shells at local sea shores.

 If you have any questions please get in touch I’d love to hear from you.